GLOBAL MARKETS-Shares fall on U.S. GDP data; dollar pares losses after Fed

 Oil prices hit their highest of the year after the first crude stock draw in five months at the U.S. Cushing, Oklahoma hub suggested an oil glut may be starting to ease.
 Brent crude settled up $1.20 at $65.84 a barrel after hitting a high of $66.72.
 U.S. crude settled up $1.52 at $58.58 a barrel after hitting a high of $59.33.

-Safe-haven U.S. government bond yields remained up after the Fed statement, but were off earlier highs, when a global bond sell-off led to a spike in yields.
-Benchmark 10-year yields were last at 2.05 percent after hitting 2.08 percent earlier in the session, the highest since March 16.
+Safe-haven U.S. government bond yields remained up after the Fed statement, but were off earlier highs, when a global bond selloff led to a spike in yields.
+Benchmark 10-year yields were last at 2.04 percent after hitting 2.08 percent earlier in the session, the highest since March 16.

-The rise in U.S. yields came as German 10-year yields hit their highest since March 17 at 0.291 percent after threatening to fall below zero earlier this month.

-"A lot of the action was driven by the sell-off in European bonds," said Kathy Jones, fixed-income strategist at Charles Schwab in New York.

-U.S. gold futures for June delivery settled down $3.90 at $1,210.00 an ounce.
+"We breached the upper end of the trading range.
+People are looking to unload some longs," said Sean Murphy, a Treasuries trader at Societe Generale in New York, on the earlier selloff in Treasuries prices, which move inversely to yields.

+Spot gold prices fell $6.77 to $1,204.83 an ounce.
 (Reporting by Sam Forgione; Additional reporting by Jamie McGeever in London and Gertrude Chavez-Dreyfuss and Richard Leong in New York; Editing by Meredith Mazzilli and Nick Zieminski)

 * To bid for iron ore, coking coal mines in govt auctions (Adds details on iron ore, coal mines)